DerGuru/The-Resonant/New Chapters/01 - Part1/P1-09_First_Contact.md

 Curiosity.

-RAE had said she'd chosen him.
+It - it felt more like a she - had said she'd chosen him.
 Not because he was powerful, but because he was open.
 Because he didn't break.

-And maybe... maybe that was enough.

 ---